-There are currently 665 Green Schools.
-This is 33% of approximately 2,200 public and independent schools with 1 million PreK to 12th grade students.
-These school communities represent a significant opportunity to maintain and improve environmental sustainability, with over 125 million square feet of building space and grounds covering thousands of acres.
+There are currently 664 Maryland Green Schools.
+This is 33% of approximately 2,200 public and independent schools, there are approximately 430,000 PreK to 12th-grade students attending these schools.
+Green School communities represent a significant opportunity to maintain and improve environmental sustainability, with over 125 million square feet of building space and grounds covering thousands of acres.

 Maryland Green Schools benefit from the instructional support and partnership of Green Centers and Green Leaders.
 Green Schools have access to an extensive network of partners in their community and statewide resources.